trusona/trusona-mobile-sdk-android/README.md

 `Fragment`'s  `onStop` life cycle method.

 It's important to note that trusonafications can expire after a period of time (the default being 2 minutes).
-If a trusonafication expires, then the SDK will automatically reject and call the `onReject(boolean success)` method with a false parameter value.
+If a trusonafication expires, then the SDK will automatically reject it and call the `onReject(boolean success)` method with a false parameter value.

 ### Scanning Driver's Licenses